- This event has passed.

 8/10/19 Waiheʻe Valley Volunteer Workday and BWS Waiheʻe Tunnel Tour

 August 10 @ 8:30 am - 1:00 pm

 Waiheʻe Valley on the Windward side of Oʻahu is on Honolulu Board of Water Supply (HBWS) land and has been identified by HBWS as a “potentially high recharge watershed”.
 KMWP has partnered with HBWS to begin clearing a large site area of invasive and non-native trees and shrubs to replace them with native Hawaiian and Polynesian-introduced plants.
 The goal is to implement a Riparian Learning Center for nearby schools and communities to utilize, learn from, and give service to.

 How to Get There:

-Volunteers will gather at the top of Waiheʻe Road (where the road ends), and then the group will caravan with the KMWP Staff up through locked access gates to reach the worksite.
+Volunteers will gather at the Kahaluʻu Regional Park parking lot (there should be ample parking), and then the group will caravan with KMWP Staff up through locked access gates to reach the worksite.